 Research in my laboratory investigates the genetic regulatory circuitry that controls how cell fates are determined during development.
 We focus on two key aspects, intercellular signaling and transcriptional regulation, using primarily the fruit fly Drosophila melanogaster due to its extremely well-annotated genome and amenability to experimental manipulation.
 All conclusions, however, are expected to relate directly to mammalian (including human) gene regulation.
 Recently, we have also started investigating the regulatory genomics of other insect species of both medical and agricultural importance, beginning with the development of methods for regulatory element discovery in species with fully sequenced genomes but little functional, experimental data.
 A defining feature of my laboratory is that it takes both wet-lab and computational/bioinformatics approaches to studying the same set of problems about development and transcriptional regulation; hypotheses and ideas generated using one set of methods are tested and explored using the other.
 Current research in the laboratory falls into two main areas: 1) discovery and characterization of transcriptional cis-regulatory modules (CRMs), and 2) mechanisms of specificity for receptor tyrosine kinase (RTK) signaling.
 The combined results of these studies will provide insight into gene regulation, genome structure, intercellular signaling, and the regulatory networks that govern embryonic development.
 My group is also heavily involved in biocuration through our development and maintenance of REDfly, an internationally-recognized curated database of known Drosophila transcriptional cis-regulatory modules (CRMs) and transcription factor binding sites (TFBSs).
 Despite more than 25 years of experimental determination of these elements, the data have never been collected into a single searchable database.
 REDfly seeks to include all experimentally verified fly regulatory elements along with their DNA sequence, their associated genes, and the expression patterns they direct.
 REDfly is by far the most comprehensive database of regulatory elements for the higher eukaryotes and serves as an important resource for the fly and bioinformatics communities.

-The long term goal of the research conducted in my lab is to learn about the general principles that organisms use to acquire and metabolize the essential nutrient iron.
-Since in eukaryotes, iron metabolism depends on the activity of copper-containing enzymes called ferroxidases, we examine the trafficking copper in cells as well.
-The first challenge for a cell is to scavenge these two metals from the environment.
-This is true for a yeast cell in culture, or for an epithelial cell in your intestine.
+The long term goal of the research conducted in my lab is to learn about the general principles that organisms use to acquire and metabolize the essential nutrients iron, manganese and copper.
+Since in eukaryotes, iron metabolism, for example, depends on the activity of copper-containing enzymes called ferroxidases, we examine the trafficking copper in cells as well.
+In addition, as divalent metal ions, manganese and ferrous iron share many of the same trafficking pathways.
+The first challenge for a cell is to scavenge these metals from the environment.
+This is true for a yeast cell in culture, for an epithelial cell in your intestine, an endothelial cell in the capillaries in the brain, or a neuron.
 The second challenge is to efficiently and correctly partition these metals in the cell for subsequent utilization and storage.
-Ultimately the cell or organism will have to regulate the accumulation of these metals and to ensure that they are not allowed to roam "free" since both are toxic.
-Iron and copper are essential micronutrients.
+Ultimately the cell or organism will have to regulate the accumulation of these metals and to ensure that they are not allowed to roam "free" since all three are toxic.
+Yet all are essential micronutrients, as well.
 They are required in fundamental cellular processes such as cellular respiration in all organisms, and for vital physiologic functions such as oxygen transport in blood and muscle.
-The brain has a strong requirement for iron to support the elevated energy metabolism needed to support neuronal function.
-However, both iron and copper are also intrinsically toxic.
-This toxicity results from their strong tendency to generate oxygen radicals which in turn destroy key cellular components.
+The brain has a strong requirement for iron and copper to support the elevated energy metabolism needed to support neuronal function; manganese is essential to neurotransmitter synthesis.
+This essentiality is contrasted by cytotoxicity that results from their strong tendency to generate oxygen radicals which in turn destroy key cellular components.
 For example, iron uptake into the brain must be tightly regulated, a process we focus in our research.
 Failure of this regulation can result in a variety of brain pathologies particularly those that result in degeneration of neuronal function.
+We study in detail the role of the amyloid precursor protein and alpha-synuclein in iron and manganese trafficking and how these functions are related these proteins‘ roles in neurodegenerative disease.

 Research in my laboratory is focused on stem cell biology, engineering, and therapeutic applications with an emphasis on cardiovascular repair.
 We have explored the immunomodulatory property of bone marrow mesenchymal stem cells (MSCs) in our cell transplantation studies, and found that large quantities of human and porcine MSCs can be implanted in immunocompetent pigs, mice, and hamsters without inducing inflammatory immune responses in the host.
 Our research shows that MSCs improve cardiac function in the porcine myocardial ischemia and hamster heart failure models.
 Implanted MSCs promote tissue regeneration by recruiting bone marrow progenitor cells and activating local host stem cell niches.
 These processes are mediated by inter-tissue cross-talk mechanisms involving signaling molecules such as JAK/STAT3, integrins, VEGF receptors, and Wnt/b-catenin.
 Our long-term goal is to generate clinically relevant stem cell information that may be used to achieve robust therapeutic effects for a broad spectrum of human diseases and lower the cost of future stem cell therapy.